gvwilson/sdxpy/src/vm/index.md

 ---
+abstract: >
+    The standard version of Python is implemented in C, but C is compiled to instructions for a particular processor.
+    To show how that lower layer works, this chapter builds a simulator of a small computer and an assembler for a very simple language that can be used to program it.
 syllabus:
 -   Every computer has a processor with a particular instruction set, some registers, and memory.
 -   Instructions are just numbers, but may be represented as assembly code.